blockscout/blockscout-rs/smart-contract-verifier/smart-contract-verifier-server/README.md

 ## Configuration

 Service supports configuration via configuration file and environment variables.
-The latter overwrite the former in case if both are provided.
+The latter overwrites the former in case if both are provided.
 For all missing fields default values are used (if possible).

 ### Configuration file